apache/beam-site/_posts/2016-04-03-presentation-materials.md

 * Using Apache Beam with runners
     * Google Cloud Dataflow

 As Apache Beam grows, so will this repository of presentation materials.
-Specifically, we will add new materials as the Apache Beam ecosystem grows with new runners, SDKs, and so on.
-If you are interested in contributing content or have a request, please see the [Apache Beam presentation materials]({{ site.baseurl }}/presentation-materials/) page or email the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list.
+We are excited to add new materials as the Apache Beam ecosystem grows with new runners, SDKs, and so on.
+If you are interested in contributing content or have a request, please see the [Apache Beam presentation materials]({{ site.baseurl }}/presentation-materials/) page or email the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list with your ideas or questions.